prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 * page performance - Publishers may wish to move ad-related cookie work to much later in the page load after ads and content have loaded.
 * user privacy - Some publishers may want to opt out of these practices even though it limits their user's values on the open market.
-* security - Publishers may want to control which bidders are trusted to inject sync javascript into their pages.
+* security - Publishers may want to control which bidders are trusted to inject images and javascript into their pages.

 The default behavior of the platform is to allow every adapter to drop up to 5 image-based user syncs.
 The sync images will be dropped 3 seconds after the auction starts.
+Here are some examples of config that will change the default behavior.

 Push the user syncs to later in the page load:
 {% highlight js %}
 pbjs.userSync = {
-    syncDelay: 5000       // 5 seconds after the auction
+    syncDelay: 5000       // write image pixels 5 seconds after the auction };
-};
 {% endhighlight %}